 EuroCanals Guides include photos and sightseeing tips, ports and rental-boat bases on the map for each waterway, as well as web links.
 Locks, elevations and distances are shown, along with the depth of water and clearance under bridges.

-The last section, Flooding, describes the steps that have been taken to manage both low and high water events on the Seine and its tributaries, as well as links to the resources available for travelers to monitor and forecast the status of the rivers.
+The final chapter, Flooding, describes the steps that have been taken to manage both low and high water events on the Seine and its tributaries, as well as links to the resources available for travelers to monitor and forecast the status of the rivers.

 This new edition is based on the personal experiences of Tom Sommers' eighteen years traveling and living on the Seine, beginning with a year in Paris 2000-2001 and ending with a driving tour in 2017 to discover the interesting sights in the Seine Valley above the limit of navigation and to find the source.